swissmanu/rxjs-debugging-for-vscode/ARCHITECTURE.md

 ### RxJS Debugging Extension

-The [*RxJS Debugging Extension*](./packages/extension) integrates with *Visual Studio Codes* using its extension API and provides the relevant user interfaces and functionalities.
+The [*RxJS Debugging Extension*](./packages/extension) integrates with *Visual Studio Code* using its extension API and provides relevant user interfaces and functionalities.
 It allows developers to use RxJS debugging features like operator log points.

 Furthermore, it ensures that, once a *js-debug* debugging session is started, essential hooks are registered in the *JavaScript VM* using [CDP Bindings](#cdp-bindings).